Vaseline

-In many languages, the word "Vaseline" is used as generic for petroleum jelly; in Portugal, the Unilever products are called Vaselina, and in Brazil and some Spanish-speaking countries, the Unilever products are called Vasenol.
+In many languages, the word "vaseline" is used as generic for petroleum jelly; in Portugal, the Unilever products are called Vasenol.

 History

-In 1859, Robert Chesebrough, a chemist who formerly clarified kerosene from the oil of sperm whales, traveled to the oil fields in Titusville, Pennsylvania to research what new materials might be created from this new fuel.
+In 1859, Robert Chesebrough, a chemist who formerly clarified lamp oil from sperm oil, a waxy oil from the heads of sperm whales, was losing business as whale oil was replaced by coal oil.
+He traveled to the oil fields in Titusville, Pennsylvania to research what new materials might be created from this new fuel.
 There he learned of a residue called rod wax that had to be periodically removed from oil rig pumps.
 The oil workers had been using the substance to heal cuts and burns.
 Chesebrough took samples of the rod wax back to Brooklyn, extracted the usable petroleum jelly, and began manufacturing a medicinal product he called Vaseline.

-The first known reference to the name Vaseline was by Chesebrough in his U.S. patent (U.S. Patent 127,568) in 1872.
+The first known reference to the name Vaseline was by the Chesebrough Manufacturing Company in the U.S. patent (U.S. Patent 127,568) in 1872.
 "I, Robert Chesebrough, have invented a new and useful product from petroleum which I have named Vaseline..."

 The name "vaseline" is said by the manufacturer to be derived from German Wasser "water" + Greek έλαιον (elaion) "oil".

 Vaseline was made by the Chesebrough Manufacturing Company until the company, which merged with Pond's in 1955, was purchased by Unilever in 1987.

 Uses

 Vaseline can be used as a lubricant for metallic and plastic surfaces.
-Vaseline should never be used as a lubricant in sexual practices, as it may introduce infection-causing bacteria, damage latex condoms, and is not recommended for internal use.
 It can also be used as a moisture insulator for local skin conditions characterized by dry skin, such as atopic dermatitis and eczema.
+Vaseline should not be used as a sexual lubricant, as it may increase the risk for bacterial vaginosis, damage latex condoms, and is not recommended for internal use.